johanavane/johanavane/README.md

 👯 I’m looking to collaborate on **Front End** or **Full Stack** projects.

 🌱 Outside of coding, I love being out in nature.
 Whether that is going to the beach, hiking or traveling.
-I also spend my time reading, thrifting and running.
+I also spend my time thrifting, reading and doing pilates.

 ## 🛠 Skills
 ### Languages